localstack/docs/content/en/user-guide/aws/apigatewayv2/index.md

 ### AWS API Gateway Custom Domain Name

-Custom domain names can be created for API Gateway REST APIs and API Gateway V2 APIs.
-The following example shows how to call a custom domain name for an API Gateway (v2), but the same applies to API Gateway REST APIs, using the `Host` header with the custom domain to route the request to the mapping target.
+You can use custom domain names with both API Gateway REST APIs and API Gateway V2 APIs.
+To route requests to a custom domain name for an API Gateway V2 API, include the Host header in your request with the custom domain name.
+For example:

 {{< command >}}
 curl -H 'Host: test.example.com' http://localhost:4566/test
 {{< / command >}}

-For a simple, self-contained example please refer to [this Github repository](https://github.com/localstack/localstack-pro-samples/tree/master/apigw-custom-domain).
+For a complete example of using custom domain names with API Gateway, check-out [API Gateway with Custom Domains over our LocalStack Pro samples](https://github.com/localstack/localstack-pro-samples/tree/master/apigw-custom-domain).